 Women Construction Truck Driver Apprenticeship Readiness

 The Application & Selection period for

-Click the program below to access more information and application process.
+Click the program below to access more information and register to receive future notifications.

 CDL Regulation Change

 Effective October 2016- Alaska is actively complying with Federal Law that requires commercial drivers to prove they are a lawful Permanent Resident or U.S. Citizen.